DirectMyFile/ace.dart/README.md

 # Ace.dart

-*If you are interested in maintaining this package please open an issue on GitHub.*
+*I no longer use this code, so it has fallen into disrepair.
+If you use this code and are interested in maintaining it please open an issue to let me know.*

 Dart language bindings for the [Ace][ace] code editor.